RY997/Thesis/thesis.typ

 )[
   Note: Describe honestly the achieved goals (e.g. the well implemented and tested use cases) and the open goals here. if you only have achieved goals, you did something wrong in your analysis.
 ]

+#let open = circle(
+  radius: 0.3em,
+  fill: white,
+  stroke: black,
+)

+#let partial-g = circle(
+  radius: 0.5em,
+  fill: gradient.linear((black, 0%), (white, 70%), (white, 100%)),
+  stroke: black,
+)

+#let fulfilled-g = circle(
+  radius: 0.5em,
+  fill: black,
+  stroke: black,
+)
+Tables 8.1 provides a comprehensive overview of the status of functional requirements of the project.
+Each functional requirement is labeled as (fulfill-g) for realized, partial-g for partially realized, and #open for not realized.
+Further details on realized goals and ongoing objectives are discussed in the subsequent sections.

 === Realized Goals
 #rect(